 Purpose and Rationale: Heading has been added to provide clarity and to guide readers as to the scope of the Article and where they are in the regulations.
 The purpose is to highlight the topical sections of the regulations and the distinction among regulations that cover all proceedings, adjudicative proceedings, and siting cases.
-Adding an assigned commissioner or hearing officer comports with other sections of the regulations.
+Adding an assigned commissioner or hearing officer comports with other sections of the regulations which direct how proceedings may be run.

-Necessity: Staff does not believe this change will create any additional impacts on stakeholders as the change is a clarification and not one of substance but will allow for greater clarity when navigating the regulations.
+Necessity: Changes are clarifications and not ones of substance but will allow for greater clarity when navigating the regulations.